Mentors

 What is a mentor?

-A mentor is a trusted advisor, friend, role model, motivator, listener, and coach who can help empower and support a young person.
+A mentor is a trusted advisor, friend, role model, listener, and coach who can help empower and support a young person and make them feel like they matter.

 Why become a mentor?